phalcon/documentation/docs/dispatcher.md

 ### Preparing

-By using events or hook points available by the [Phalcon\Mvc\Dispatcher][mvc-dispatcher], you can easily adjust your application to accept any URL schema that suits your application.
+By using events or hook points available by the [Phalcon\Mvc\Dispatcher][mvc-dispatcher], you can adjust your application to accept any URL schema that suits your application.
 This is particularly useful when upgrading your application and want to transform some legacy URLs.
 For instance, you might want your URLs to be:

 ```
 https://domain.com/controller/key1/value1/key2/value
 ```

 Since parameters are passed in the order that they are defined in the URL to actions, you can transform them into the desired schema:

 ```php
 <?php